Vaibhavgp7/Productivity_Manager/README.md

 # Productivity Manager

-A simple FLutter app that will help users to manage their taks and schedule reminders.
+A simple FLutter app that will help users to manage their tasks and schedule reminders.

 Built with Dart, Flutter, Firebase and sqflite (SQLite plugin for Flutter).